CZagrobelny/new_sanctuary_asylum/README.md

 - Can share friend records with specific users (In the 'Asylum' tab when editing a friend, the 'Volunteers with Access' field)
 - Can view detailed information about friend activities in the current month and last month

+Login as an Admin with:
+* username: admin@example.com
+* password: password

 #### Volunteer Role (has limited access)
 - Can receive an invitation (emailed) and follow the link to create a volunteer account
 - Can view limited details about friend activities (ie. accompaniements) this week and next week